Turkey's Kale eyes F-35 options during U.S. spat

 In March, Reuters reported that Washington was exploring whether it could remove Turkey from F-35 production.

-But last month Rolls-Royce said it had scaled back efforts to join the Turkish program and Kale subsequently said it was waiting for Turkey’s defense industry directorate to respond to its final offer for the program.
+But last month Rolls-Royce said it had scaled back efforts to join the Turkish programme and Kale subsequently said it was waiting for Turkey’s defence industry directorate to respond to its final offer for the programme.

 “As far as I know, they are looking positively at our offer, but so far they haven’t made a decision,” Okyay said of the directorate.